Arsenal defender Saliba joins Marseille on season-long loan

 He averaged 73.15 attempted passes per 90 minutes in Ligue 1 last term, which compares to 69.85 for Gabriel Magalhaes for Arsenal in the Premier League, 55.17 for Rob Holding and 55.1 for Pablo Mari.

-Marseille have already signed Matteo Guendouzi from Arsenal on a permanent transfer during the close season.
+Marseille has already signed Matteo Guendouzi from Arsenal on a permanent transfer during the close season.